Vitamin A for conception, pregnancy, breastfeeding (and life!)

 - Healthy thyroid function and thyroid stimulating hormone (TSH) levels

-We know the importance of vitamin A, but how does one ensure that we consume enough of the right kinds for optimal health?
+How can we consume enough of the right kinds of Vitamin A for optimal health?

-The truth is, the most active forms of vitamin A are found in animal-based foods consumed from healthy animals, raised humanely, eating the foods that are ideal for them.
-This means that choosing the quality of your food really does matter.
+The truth is, the most active forms of vitamin A are found in animal-based foods that come to your table from healthy animals that are humanely raised and nourished in the way that is ideal for them.
+Understanding the quality of your food is extremely important.

-Here are some of the top real foods for consuming the most active forms of vitamin A4:
+The best real foods for consuming the most active forms of vitamin A are:

 - Beef liver